AntoineSoetewey/datanalyze/content/trainings.md

 The training is intended for anyone who wants to learn how to create impactful and elegant visual representations in R, either for reports or publications.

-A basic knowledge of R is required: we expect participants to know how to import and manipulate data in R.
+A basic knowledge of R is required: we expect participants to know how to import and manipulate data in R. Ideally, the participant followed the first day of this [training](/trainings/#introduction-to-data-analysis-with-r), or has an equivalent level through practice.

 ### Length